zgourley/wdi_final/01-week/git_basics/README.md

 Let's pop back over to Github now to see our handy work.

 Back to the terminal!
 Type `subl .` inside your `git_intro_lab` directory to open this folder in Sublime Text.
-Open up `test.txt` and make a few changes.
+Open up `index.html` and make a few changes.

 After you make these changes, go back to your terminal and run the command `git status`.
 What do you see?
-You should see that changes have been made to your `test.txt` file.
+You should see that changes have been made to your `index.html` file.

 Now, it's time to add these changes to the staging area, commit them locally, and then push those changes up to your Github repo.